 Custom Tensor Operations

-tenferro covers common dense tensor workflows in the tenferro crate.
-When a project needs an operation that is not part of that built-in surface, an extension crate can define a custom tensor operation and expose it as a normal Rust API.
+tenferro covers common dense tensor workflows through explicit runtime, AD, and extension crates.
+When a project needs an operation that is not part of the standard operation set, an extension crate can define a custom tensor operation and expose it as a normal Rust API.

 Use an extension operation when the implementation needs a specialized kernel, an external library, or a domain-specific operation that would be awkward or too slow to express only with existing tensor methods.
 Prefer ordinary tensor composition when the operation is small and the built-in ops already describe it clearly.